As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Salt Lake County is another great location to begin your pyrite hunt in Utah!
 In Alta, many area mines are filled with pyrite specimens.
 You can also find it in the Big or Little Cottonwood mining districts.

 Tooele County is even more abundant in pyrite than Salt Lake County.
-Here, you can find pyrite in the East Erickson mining district, in the area mines.
+You can find pyrite in the East Erickson mining district and the area mines here.
 The Clifton mining district and its area mines are also worth exploring.

-The area mines in the Dugway mining district host, not just pyrite specimens, but also amethyst, or topaz gemstones.
+The area mines in the Dugway mining district host not just pyrite specimens but also amethyst or topaz gemstones.
 In the Stansbury Mountains, you can find pyrite alongside gold.
 The area mines near Gold Hill aren’t filled with gold, but rather the fool’s gold, pyrite.
-Topliff Hill is also worth exploring, as are the mines near Ophir, or the Silver Island Mountains.
+Topliff Hill is also worth exploring, as are the mines near Ophir and the Silver Island Mountains.

 Beaver County is another exceptionally abundant region in pyrite.
 The area mines around Beaver Lake Mountains, Frisco, Lincoln Gulch, Wah Wah Mountains, Rocky Range, Star Range, or Bradshaw Mountains are fantastic places to explore for pyrite gemstones and other specimens.
 If you are near the San Francisco Mountains, the mines on the south side are filled with pyrite.